 Distinction Machine is a set of experiments in which you ask the computer to perform the unsolvable problem (known as z-fighting in computer graphics): “Draw two shapes in different colours at the same position.”
 Could you expand more on the intellectual process?

-The distinction machine is an example of a task which can be calculated, can be represented on the level of the interface but creates something utterly uncanny for the viewer — a look inside the inexplicable nature of the machines which are designed to look so natural to us.
+The distinction machine is an example of a task which can be calculated, and can be represented on the level of the interface but creates something utterly uncanny for the viewer — a look inside the inexplicable nature of the machines, which are designed to look so natural to us.

-What challenges did you face for its development?
+What challenges did you face in its development?

 Something that I spend a lot of time on was gaining a better understanding of when and how the computer creates these patterns.
 Something I noticed quickly is that the patterns are deterministic.
 The same machine in the same setting creates the same patterns.
 It would have been terrific if this hadn’t been the case, but it is.
 Through a large number of small controlled changes, I was also able to get an intuition about when the patterns are created and in what way.
 I studied this phenomenon similar to the way a scientist would research an animal or a plant.

 Through small adjustments, I observed the system’s behaviour.
 Such a perspective is an interesting one to me, exploring technology itself as an entity with which I could experiment.
 My built-up intuition changed once I did the same experiments on my phone.
 The resulting patterns shifted entirely.
 Through a series of interviews with computer scientists, I discovered that the patterns seem to depend on the graphics card of the computer.
 As both shapes in two colours are requested at the same time, these patterns are a result of where within the graphics card the request is processed.

 Problems of these kinds are called race conditions within computer science.
 The resulting images can be seen as visualizations of the flow of electricity through the graphics card.